Our Top 10 Tips to Get Organized this Tax Season

 7. Get an Extension If You Need One

 As in any work project, some deadlines can't be made, but the key is advance notice.
-If you can't get your taxes in by the new deadline of May 17th, fill out and submit Form 4868 if you find yourself running late.
-If submitted by May 17th Form 4868 extends your filing deadline until October 15th, 2021 and can save you thousands in late penalties!
+If you can't get your taxes in by April 15, fill out and submit Form 4868 if you find yourself running late.
+If submitted by April 15, Form 4868 extends your filing deadline until October 15th, 2021 and can save you thousands in late penalties!
+(But note that Form 4868 doesn’t extend the time to pay taxes.
+If you don’t pay the amount due by the regular due date, you’ll owe interest. )

 8. Consider Calling a Professional